 Under federal law, no one convicted of a felony may enlist in any branch of the armed forces in the U.S., unless authorized by the Secretary of Defense.
 Anyone convicted of treason, mutiny, sabotage, or rendering assistance to the enemy are not eligible to receive any form of veteran’s benefits, including disability, medical, pension, or the right to be buried in a national cemetery.

 If you were accused of committing a crime, it’s important to have an experienced criminal defense attorney on your side before you head to court.
-The Koffel Law Firm is one of the leading criminal defense law firms in Ohio, and we are prepared to handle your case quickly and professionally in order to provide a strong legal defense.
+Koffel Brininger Nesbitt is one of the leading criminal defense law firms in Ohio, and we are prepared to handle your case quickly and professionally in order to provide a strong legal defense.
 The sooner you contact us, the more we will be able to assist you in your case.
 Contact us today through our website, or give us a call at (614) 675-4845 to set up a meeting with one of our attorneys.